 JZP zone – For LIVE-LIKE-A-LOCAL nomad

-Almost all foreigners who I met while living in Prague want to live/are living in JZP (Jiřího z Poděbrad) zone.
+Almost all foreigners and expats want to live/are living in JZP (Jiřího z Poděbrad) zone.
 JZP is different from the rest of the city, it is very calm, with small shops, restaurants and bars, it is an ideal place for a date or Sunday´s brunch.
 The streets are wide, green and clean and there is occasionally a Sunday food market, where you can buy fresh food and veggies.

 Holešovice – For HIPSTER nomad

 A cool, hipster place for young people.
-The neighbourhood has an unique industrial design and it is quite different from the rest of Prague.
-Two of the best clubs and restaurants in Prague SaSaZu and Cross Club are located in Holešovice, so it is easy to party here!
+The neighbourhood has an unique industrial design and it is different from the rest of the city.
+Two of the best clubs and restaurants in Prague SaSaZu and Cross Club are located in Holešovice, so it is easy to party there, too!

 Malá Strana – For CULTURAL nomad

 If you love old buildings and enjoy small tiny streets, Malá Strana is an ideal place for you.
 This part of the city can be a bit expensive, since it is one of the top touristic places.
 Malá Strana is located on the left bank of the river and if you will be lucky enough you can rent one of many cool apartments with balconies/rooftops with the utterly amazing view of Prague.

 Radosť FX – Is a cool vegetarian restaurant and club located in IP Pavlova.
 It is actually the very first vegetarian restaurant in Czechia established in 1992.

 Hlubina – A typical Czech Restaurant located in Andel.
 It is very simple, cheap and food is good.